goarray/PlanetBiomGenerator/Readme.md

 ## xEdit Automation Scripts

-- `Starfield - ExportBiomesToPlanetBiomesCSV.pas` - Exports the selected planets’ biomes to CSV
+- `Starfield - ExportBiomesToPlanetBiomesCSV.pas` - Exports the selected planets’ biomes to PlanetBiomes.CSV

 - `Starfield - AddBiomesFromBiomesCSV.pas` - Assigns 7 random generic biomes to selected planet(s)

-- Tip: You can batch-assign specific biomes to new planets by editing the Biomes.csv and re-running the xEdit `Add` script.
+- Tip: You can batch-assign specific biomes to new planets by editing the Biomes.csv and re-running the xEdit `AddBiomes..` script.

 ----